-- Education and Employment

-- Financing a car loan

-- College Financing

-- Credit Cards and Debit Cards

-- Budgeting

-- Saving and Investing Basics

-- Impacts of Credit Use

-- Consumer Decision Making

-- Insurance
+- Education, Employment, and College Financing - Managing Credit and Debit Cards - Creating and Sticking to a Budget - Saving, Investing, and Understanding Credit Use - Consumer Decision-Making and Insurance Basics

-Students will take part in a variety of realistic experiences throughout the semester including the H&R Block Virtual Business Personal Finance Simulation as well as a customized Investopedia stock market game.
+Students will take part in a variety of realistic experiences throughout the semester including Personal Finance Simulation as well as a customized Investopedia stock market game.
 Banking professionals will engage the students in several interactive presentations.
 Financial Planning students are eligible for DECA competition.
 Prerequisites: None